cchmc-cpir/matlab-tools/depcheck/README.md

 Add this function in your project directory somewhere/add its path in your script.

 To use: `depList = depcheck('scriptName.m')`.
 This returns a list of the functions/files required to run `scriptName.m`.

+## NOTE:

+Still a work in progress as of 3/6/18.